data2viz/play.data2viz.io/content/tutorials/06-forces.md

 ### Positioning forces

-There are 4 positioning forces, each one attract nodes:
+There are 4 positioning forces, each one attracts nodes:

 - `ForcePoint`: towards a given point defined by the `pointGet` lambda
-- `ForceX`: towards a x-position defined by the `xGet` lambda
+- `ForceX`: towards an x-position defined by the `xGet` lambda
 - `ForceY`: towards a y-position defined by the `yGet` lambda
 - `ForceRadial`: towards a circle defined by the `centerGet` & `radiusGet` lambdas